It usually indicates that there is a misalignment between the two eyes.

-Muscles : control the movement of the eyes and keep the eyes aligned with each other.
-If a muscle in one eye is weak, then it will not move in sync with the good eye.
+Muscles: control the movement of the eyes and keep the eyes aligned with each other.
+If a muscle in one eye is weak, it will not move in sync with the good eye.

-When you look in a direction controlled by the weak muscle, you see double.
+You see double when you look in a direction controlled by the weak muscle.
 Eye muscle problems can be from:

 A problem with the nerves that control them.
-Graves’ disease, a thyroid disorder that affects the eye muscles .
+Graves’ disease is a thyroid disorder that affects the eye muscles.
 It can cause vertical diplopia, where one image is on top of the other.

-Nerves : they carry information from your eyes to your brain.
-If it damages the nerves that control your eyes, you may see twice as much.
+Nerves: they carry information from your eyes to your brain.
+You may see twice as much if it damages the nerves that control your eyes.

 Guillain-Barre syndrome is a nervous condition that causes progressive weakness.
 Sometimes the first symptoms are in your eyes and include double vision.
 Diabetes can damage the nerves in the muscles that move the eyes.